 It’s important for small businesses to stand together and build a community together.
 Retail doesn’t always have to be cutthroat, even between direct competitors.
 And building a sense of camaraderie and community organization around your store will give you an immediate leg up on Amazon, which has none of that.

 First, consider the location of your store.
 Are you in an indoor shopping mall, strip mall, farmer’s market, or another heavily concentrated retail area?
 These are perfect opportunities to work with your neighbors to market as a collective.
 Bringing foot traffic into the area will benefit each tenant.
 So even if another store sells similar products, you will each be likely to see an increase in sales.

 Many larger American cities are seeing this sort of trend.
 Shopping experiences are being built in city centers, including New York’s Brookfield Place, Kansas City’s Power and Light District, and Las Vegas’s Fremont Experience.
 Each offers a unique sort of shopping experience for the customers while also creating a community-based and local market.

 You might also consider organizing a marketing plan with your landlord if you’re renting a space in a mall or complex.
 Getting more foot traffic in the area will benefit each of you.
-Typically, the shopping area will have their own marketing presence that they can leverage to help draw in more customers.
+Typically, the shopping area will have its own marketing presence that it can leverage to help draw in more customers.
 They can also host mall-wide or complex-wide events and promotions that will take some of the burden off of you and still bring in more shoppers.

 Services and in-person customer service are two things that Amazon simply cannot compete with.
 So it’s important that every brick and mortar retailer take advantage.